Wisc-HCI/NIST_Benchmark/doc/setup.md

 ### 3. Setting Up Your Container
-The previous steps, you only have to do one time.
-The following steps, you need to do everytime you want to work with the robot if your container has shut down.
+<span style="color:red"> **The previous steps, you only have to do one time.
+The following steps, you need to do everytime you want to work with the robot if your container has shut down.** </span>

 First set up display forwarding: